 - Certain viruses

-Cardiac cell therapy has been shown to be effective in reducing the damage from a heart attack as well as improving heart function when certain cell types are used—particularly cells from a person’s own fat (adipose tissue).
+Cell therapy has been shown to be effective in reducing the infarct (scarring) caused by a heart attack as well as improving heart function when certain cell types are used—particularly cells from a person’s own fat (adipose tissue).

 Common Cardiomyopathy Symptoms